CMPUT301W23T15/QRHunter/app/src/androidTest/java/com/goblin/qrhunter/README.txt

 Should test firebase folder with: firebase emulators:start -> then run the firebase folder for tests (assuming firebase login is already in)

+FIREBASE:
+if firebase doesn't run / pass, it is not connected. in terminal in the firebase folder:
+- firebase user --add
+- use the key buttons (dpad) to stage our project
+- then, firebase emulators:start

 RUN THE UI FOLDER TESTS SEPERATELY WITHOUT FIREBASE -> as firebase might conflict with the robotium solo user with an actual firebase user, causing issues with the profile tests.